alancam73/mcraft_svr_aws_cft/README.md

 Here are some oddities that may baffle you as much as they baffled me: -
 * user data in the CloudFormation AWS Console - if you use the console then you cant pass in a file w/ base64 encoding as required - so instead you have to enter all of the user-data bash script inline in the CFT yaml per https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-ec2.html#scenario-ec2-instance-with-vol-and-tags .
 This is ugly!
 Hence the reason why I use Cloud9 and pass in the user-data as a maintainable, versionable file instead using <code>ParameterKey=UserDataParam,ParameterValue=$(base64 -w0 mcraft-user-data.txt)</code>
 * persistent spot instance request in CFT - couldnt see any options for this in https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html - hence the template simply uses an OnDemand instance
+* update-stack occasionally fails - one common reason observed for this was if the EC2 instance is stopped when you try to do update-stack, then CFT gets confused because PublicIp is referenced in the template but there is no public IP if the instance is stopped.
+This problem goes away if you have a permanent Elastic IP.

 ## RGR (Rather Good References)
 Here are some killer articles which helped me en-route: -